dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 have on society --- it becomes more obvious every day that it won\'t go away.

-"Ideas, unlike solid structures, do not perish,\" Alan Moore reminds us.
+"Ideas, unlike solid structures, do not perish," Alan Moore reminds us.
-\"They remain immortal, immaterial and everywhere, like all Divine things."
+"They remain immortal, immaterial and everywhere, like all Divine things."

 On this fateful night in 2008, Satoshi let the genie out of the bottle.